brendancohan/PathofTrading/README.md

 > **WARNING:** An LLM was used to assist in this tool.
 Trigger warning for things like stupid redundant token wasting emojis in the installation script.

+This script is designed to be forward compatible with POE2.
+If there is interest for the same application for POE1 players, open an issue and I will work on it.
+I havent played POE1 in a couple years and am not familiar with whether or not a stable price check solution is lacking.

 # Path of Trading v1.0

 ![Downloads](https://img.shields.io/github/downloads/brendancohan/PathofTrading/total?style=for-the-badge&color=blue)